 When you’re creating amazing content that people want to share on Facebook, Twitter, LinkedIn, and other communities, search engines will start to reward you with high quality, free traffic.

 What types of content should you create if you want to drive social media site engagement and organic leads?
 Below, I’ve listed 9 types of blog posts that are proven to grow your search traffic faster:

 Infographics are extremely popular.
-A recent study by Unbounce revealed that, in just 2 years, searches for infographics increased 800%.
-You can use them to make your blog posts top notch, while building an active community.
+A recent study by Unbounce revealed that, in just 2 years, searches for infographics increased by 800%.
+You can use them to make your blog posts top-notch while building an active community.

 We live in an age of “big data,” which means there’s much you can learn from data – more than ever before.
 When it comes to content marketing, using visuals will make your brand stand out.